 Had a late night and want to look less tired?
 Or have dark circles that have set up permanent shop beneath your eyes?
-Either way, if dark circles bother you, you have two options when you're getting ready: You can reach for your trusty oversize sunglasses, or you can rifle through your makeup bag in search of concealer.
-The staple product can be used to hide everything from blemishes to redness, and although it lives in the shadow of its all-star sister, foundation, this concentrated pigment is truly magical when used under the eyes.
+Either way, if dark circles bother you, you have two options: You can reach for your trusty oversize sunglasses or you can rifle through your makeup bag in search of concealer.
+The staple product can be used to hide everything from blemishes to redness, and although it lives in the shadow of foundation, this concentrated pigment is magical when used under the eyes.
 So we've been left wondering, which formulas do makeup artists dub "the best" when it comes to under-eye concealers?

-After all, these pros spend their days using various formulas in multiple shades and textures, so they know what's up and can advise on which concealer to use for times when you need to fake those eight hours of sleep.
-The best part is a lot of them called out the same products, which makes shopping for this multitasker even easier.
+After all, these pros spend their days using various formulas in multiple shades and textures, so they know what's up and can advise on which concealers are the best for those pesky under-eye areas.
+The best part is that a lot of them called out the same products, which makes shopping for this multitasker even easier.
 Keep scrolling to read about the seven best under-eye concealers for covering up dark circles, according& to makeup artists.

 Kevyn Aucoin's versatile concealer is in every makeup artist's kit.
 Celebrity makeup artist Linda Hay chooses to use this for heavy coverage, and fellow makeup artists Samuel Paul and Tym Shutchai Buacharern agree that a little bit of this pigment-packed concealer goes a long way, making it one of the best under-eye concealers money can buy.

 "I love the color range and the coverage that this product has," raves Tym.
 "It's a buildable product, so you could go from sheer to full coverage without looking cakey."
 Samuel's application technique is as follows: "Pat on with the index finger, which helps warm the concealer and melt it into the skin."
 Tym adds, "The warmth from your fingers will give you a smooth finish."